DorianCoding/Filecryption/README.md

 <details>
   <summary>Table of values for argon parameter and memory cost</summary>

-*Keep in mind that values higher than 20 could just make your computer lag before the script crashes and you **should really** compute before choosing a higher value than default.*
+*Keep in mind that values higher than 20 could just make your computer lag or crashes and you **should really** compute before choosing a higher value than default.*
 | Value of argon | Memory cost |
 | --- | --- |